 “Great.
 Pleasure,” the girl said flatly.
 “Why are you helping me?”

-Dinara stood behind Roman, mostly watching.
+Dinara watched Roman with a frown.
 “He doesn’t like Unity.
-Don’t ask why; he doesn’t tell anyone.”
+Don’t ask why; he won’t tell.”

 Roman pursed his lips but otherwise ignored the comment.
 “I also believe you didn’t do anything.”